-The draft 2021 Annual Action Plan was written with the assumption that grant amounts will be flat with 2020 grant amounts and similar funding allocations.
-Hamilton County will hold public hearings on January 7 and January 14, 2021 to consider this proposed plan as well as projects and programs to be funded during the 2021 program year.
-Each community published public notices and allowed public comments prior to making requests for funding for the 2021 Action Plan.
+The draft 2022 Annual Action Plan was written with the assumption that grant amounts will be flat with 2021grant amounts and similar funding allocations.
+Hamilton County will hold public hearings on November 30, 2021 and January 6, 2022 to consider this proposed plan as well as projects and programs to be funded during the 2022 program year.
+Each community published public notices and allowed public comments prior to making requests for funding for the 2022 Action Plan.
 All these hearings and public participation fulfill the requirements of Hamilton County's Citizen Participation Plan.
-A draft 2021 Action Plan will be available, both online and in our offices, for public review and comment between December 16, 2020 and January 15, 2021.
-Feedback will be added to this document over the next month.
+A draft 2022 Action Plan will be available, both online and in our offices, for public review and comment between November 30, 2021 and January 6, 2022.
+Feedback will be added to this document prior to submission to HUD.